 Consider also exploring Pisac, a place of military citadel, religious temples, and individual dwellings that overlook the Sacred Valley.

 But if you’re in the mood to be utterly fascinated by history, check out the Kuelap fortress where the end of the Inca Empire started.
 Our new Gocta Waterfalls & Kuelap Tour includes both: The Kuelap fortress and the natural wonder of the Gocta Falls.

 Some consider Kuelap as one of the largest ancient stone monuments in the New World.
 Built by the Chachapoyas in the 6th century AD, Kuelap was kept in use until the 16th century.
 Once a difficult destination to reach, visitors headed to Peru can now visit Kuelap comfortably due to the newly implemented cable car.
 So there’s no reason not to add this destination or inspired Peru Tour to your bucket list!

 Begin in Chachapoyas

-Kuelap comes as the perfect add on to any Peru Tour.
-In particular, consider combing Cajamarca to your holiday in Peru.
-This quaint colonial metropolis is just a couple hours southwest of Kuelap and rests between an easy going valley and considerably spacious mountains in every direction.
+Kuelap comes as the perfect add on to any Peru tour.
+In particular, consider combing Cajamarca with your holiday in Peru.
+This quaint colonial metropolis is just a couple of hours southwest of Kuelap and rests between an easy-going valley and considerably spacious mountains in every direction.
 Perfect for young travelers, boutique restaurants, bars, elegant hotels, and fine-dining restaurants line the streets of Cajamarca.
 While Kuelap is a perfect add on to any Peru Tour, Cajamarca might make the trip just that much better.
 Contact one of our travel experts today, to start planning your Peru trip to Kuelap and Cajamarca.